AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Inline/Split/tc.rst

-**subprogram inlined in two other ones, each exercising a distinct part of the inlined body**
+**Exercise SC on subprogram inlined in two other ones, each testing distinct parts of the inlined body**

-Check SC with a subprogram inlined in two others, where each exercises a distinct part of the inlined body.